 Bed sores in a nursing home

 A common issue negatively affecting the care of the elderly in nursing homes is bed sores, also known as decubitus ulcers or pressure sores.
 This condition is usually the result of persistent pressure to an area of the skin.
-It is a common problem in nursing homes that is preventable and caused by negligence of the elderly who are unable to relieve pressure by repositioning their body without assistance.
+It is a common problem that is preventable and caused by negligence of nursing staff in failing to turn and re-position the elderly who are unable to do so themselves.

 How to recognize if your relative is suffering from decubitus ulcers in NYC

 It is important to be diligent in identifying if your elder relative or friend is suffering from bed sores, because sepsis infection can occur if left untreated and if the conditions permitting the bed sores persist.
 Look for signs of bedsores as follows: